 1. What the heck is this Drupal thing anyway?
 OK, so my best understanding of this is that it’s a little software package.
 It’s written in a language called PHP.
 It’s made up of core modules which you can download from http://drupal.org/project/drupal, and a bunch of optional (or “contributed”) modules, which you can surf at http://drupal.org/project/modules.
 All of this then sits around in a little set of folders.

 2. Where does my Drupal installation live?
 Well, if your first step has been to download Drupal to your computer, it won’t be able to work there.
 It likes to live on a server, not on your computer at home.
-In your future, when you’ve developed your new site a bit, you’ll want to put it on the internet, and your Drupal installation will sit on your server.
-That is, the server at your web hosting company.
-It will sit there in a little folder.
+In the future, when you’ve developed your new site a bit, you’ll want to put it on the internet, and your Drupal installation will sit on your server in a little folder.
 That’s where it’s happiest.
-In the beginning though, if you’re going to build your site on your computer at home, you’ll need to download a pretend server environment, like Dev Desktop from Acquia, http://www.acquia.com/downloads.
-This will create the server-ish environment that will let you run Drupal on your computer.
+In the beginning though, if you’re going to build your site on your computer at home, you’ll need to download a pretend server environment, like Dev Desktop from Acquia, http://www.acquia.com/downloads, that will let you run Drupal on your computer.

 3. Note that you don’t need to know anything about PHP to build a site in Drupal.
 When you search (preferably on Google) for a solution to your latest Drupal problem, a lot of the pages that come up will be providing snippets of PHP code.
 This is not the correct help information for you, the Drupal newbie.
 This is for technically competent people who are able to build their own modules and stuff like that.
 If you look at the other pages thrown up by your search, you will probably find an answer to your problem which involves working within the existing Drupal core and modules.
 That means, a solution you can implement using menus and tickboxes and whatnot, without needing to mess around with code.